Clean, Expressive Syntax

 audit { events: [login, logout, manage_users], store: "audit_log" }

 }From this, the compiler generates JWT validation, role checking, route middleware, field sanitization, CSRF tokens, rate limit tracking, CSP headers, and audit logging.
-Compile-time warnings catch undefined roles, hardcoded secrets, and CORS wildcards before your code ever runs.
+Default OWASP security headers are emitted on all server responses even without a security block.
+Compile-time warnings catch undefined roles, hardcoded secrets, CORS wildcards, SQL injection patterns, and XSS risks before your code ever runs.
+Use --strict-security to promote all security warnings to errors in CI.
 Learn more.

 When you need a web application, Tova's block model lets you write server and client code in one file: